 KU Law alumni will gather in Washington, D.C., to become members of the Bar of the Supreme Court of the United States in open court on June 8, 2023.
 This memorable experience is available for up to 25 KU Law alumni.

 Applicants must be a member of a state bar association and in good standing for at least three years.

-Participating alumni will be responsible for their own transportation and accommodations, plus a $100 participation fee, which will include two receptions and breakfast.
-Each participant is allowed one guest inside the courtroom.
+Participating alumni will be responsible for their own transportation and accommodations, plus a $100 participation fee, which will include two receptions.
 Forms and instructions for admission are located on the U.S. Supreme Court website.

 The application requires two sponsors who are members of the Supreme Court bar.
 If you don’t know any members who can sponsor you, don't worry.
 A number of KU Law faculty are members of the Supreme Court Bar.
 Any of them will be both pleased and proud to sign your application as a sponsor.
 An updated faculty list will be posted closer to the 2023 application date.

 Schedule details will be announced soon.
 Please check back for details.

 The School of Law has reserved a block of hotel rooms at the Hilton Washington DC Capitol Hill.
 The room block is available June 7-9,2023.

 Hilton Washington DC Capitol Hill